Your Complete ADHD / ADD Diagnosis Guide

-“The DSM-V criteria are based only on research with children four to 17 years old,” says Thomas E. Brown, Ph.D., assistant clinical professor of psychiatry at Yale University School of Medicine and associate director of the Yale Clinic for Attention and Related Disorders.
+“The DSM-V criteria are based only on research with children four to 17 years old,” says Thomas E. Brown, Ph.D., Yale-trained clinical psychologist.
 “As a result, most clinicians bend the criteria when it comes to the age of onset — recent research has shown that, in some people, symptoms don’t appear until adolescence, when there are greater challenges in self-management.
 Clinicians also may diagnose adults who have just four or five symptoms, not seven or eight, if they show significant impairment.”

 Some doctors use computer programs, such as continuous performance tests (CPTs), to check for attention and impulsivity problems.
 Others use brain scans, such as single-photon emission computed tomography (SPECT), to look for abnormalities in the brain.
 But the most reliable evidence for a positive diagnosis, according to most experts, is found in a patient’s history.